 The lounge shall be open for the purposes of undisruptive recreation and general student work use.

-The lounge may not be allocated to any single group or booked for meetings.
+The lounge may not be allocated to any single group or booked for meetings before 7 PM.

 The Executive and Directors of the Engineering Society are to be responsible for maintaining the cleanliness of the lounge.